-Whilst on time charter, the time charterer usually pays for all port charges including their own agency fees, canal dues, pilotage, and generally (if not covered elsewhere) cargo insurance.
+Whilst on-time charter, the time charterer usually pays for all port charges including their agency fees, canal dues, pilotage, and generally (if not covered elsewhere) cargo insurance.

-Normally, the charterer pays for the fuel onboard at the time he accepts delivery and for fuel supplied while the vessel is on hire.
+Normally, the charterer pays for the fuel on board at the time he accepts delivery and for fuel supplied while the vessel is on hire.
 When the vessel is redelivered the owner pays for bunkers remaining on board.
-The prices applicable on delivery and redelivery and the respective quantities are normally agreed by negotiation.
+The prices applicable on delivery and redelivery and the respective quantities are normally agreed upon by negotiation.